 A Request for a Permit May Be Denied If

-- In the opinion of the superintendent or his/her designee, the filming activity requested represents a potential for harm or impact on the monument’s natural, cultural, or recreational resources, may create health or safety risks, or disrupt visitor use and enjoyment.
+In the opinion of the superintendent or his/her designee, the filming activity requested represents a potential for harm or impact on the park's natural, cultural, or recreational resources, may create health or safety risks, or disrupt visitor use and enjoyment.

-- It is determined that supervisory requirements for the proposed project will place unreasonable burdens on monument staff, regardless of the applicant's willingness to pay supervisory costs.
+It is determined that supervisory requirements for the proposed project will place unreasonable burdens on park staff, regardless of the applicant's willingness to pay supervisory costs.

-- The proposed filming or photography would conflict with the visitors' normal use of the monument.
+The proposed filming or photography would conflict with the visitors' normal use of the park.

 The application packet must include